Why Do Cars Get Swirl Marks: Can You Prevent Them?

 Lubrication aids in establishing a slippery surface between the washing mitt and the layer of debris and dirt latched onto the clear coat.
 With the proper application of lubricants, the chances of getting swirl marks can be drastically prevented.
 This is mainly because you do not use a dry object and rub it across the dry car surface.

 This is especially important when clay baring your vehicle.
-Even though clay bar is a very paint-safe product, you still need to put some lubricant to avoid any damage.
+Even though the clay bar is a very paint-safe product, you still need to put some lubricant to avoid any damage.

-3. Do not touch
+3. Do not touch the paint

 Note that it is essential to maintain minimal physical contact while drying your car.
 This automatically decreases the chances of scratches.
 The car wash professionals suggest hosing the water off the car surface before drying, preferably without a nozzle.

 Also, they recommend using a top-grade microfiber towel and lubrication while drying to reduce scratches.
-Many individuals even recommend using a good quality wireless leaf blower.
+Many individuals even recommend using a good-quality wireless leaf blower.

 4. Use spray wax (if you don’t know how to apply a liquid or paste wax)

 Quite surprisingly, it is also believed that waxing might result in swirling if a lot of scrubbing, rubbing, and wiping off has been involved.
-Hence, you can also prevent swirl marks by using spray wax and then wipe it off gently from the surface using a clean microfiber towel.
+Hence, you can also prevent swirl marks by using spray wax and then wiping it off gently from the surface using a clean microfiber towel.

 5. Use clean tools